Deepak42074/serdes/README.md

 The sampling/tracking pair works as a CML buffer and when it is activated by the clock "HIGH" signal , it tracks the input data and transfers it to the outputs.
 This is known as the sampling mode of the latch.
 The hold pair becomes active when  the clock polarity changes to " LOW" .
 The cross-coupled transistors in the latch pair form a regenerative positive feedback structure which retains the output data at the current state.
 <!-- When CLK is HIGH ,the tail current flows completely through the tracking circuit, thereby allowing Vout to track Vin(Tracking pair works as CML buffer.
 In the latch-mode, when the signal CLK goes low, the tracking stage is disabled, whereas the latch pair is enabled storing the logic state at the output.The output of latch remains same till CLK is low.-->

-Below is the block diagram of conventional CML latch circuit:
+The block diagram of conventional CML latch circuit is shown below :

 ![](https://github.com/Deepak42074/serdes/blob/main/Diagrams/Conventional_CML_Latch.png)